renuo/rails_api_logger/README.md

 # Rails API Logger

+The simplest way to log API requests of your Rails application in your database.

 The Rails API logger gem introduces a set of tools to log and debug API requests.
 It works on two sides: